frederic-perez/AmE-dictionary/data/idioms.md

 __play down__ To make something seem less important or remarkable. _The pharmaceutical company tried to play down the harmful side effects of its new medication._
 __play footsie__ To flirt with someone by secretly touching feet.
 __play hardball__ If someone plays hardball, they will do anything that is necessary to achieve or obtain what they want, even if this involves being harsh or unfair.
 This term originated in baseball, where it alludes to using the standard ball as opposed to the slightly larger and minimally softer ball of softball.
 It was transferred to describe aggressive behavior only in the 1970s. _Defense lawyers began playing hardball._
+__play it straight__
+__play phone tag__ To engage in a series of telephone calls with another person in which each time one party calls, the other is not available to answer. _Hi Mary, just leaving you another message.
+We’ve been playing a bit of phone tag today, huh?
+Just give me a call back whenever you get this, thanks!_
 __play safe__
+__play smart__
 __play tricks__ :two::hammer:
 __played out__
 __plead the Fifth (Amendment)__ __1__ To refuse to testify against oneself in court, in accordance with the rights guaranteed by the Fifth Amendment to the United States Constitution. _The alleged kingpin of the east coast drug cartel simply pled the Fifth after every question the prosecution put to him._ __2__ By extension, to refuse to answer a question or provide information, especially if doing so may incriminate or embarrass oneself. _Just plead the Fifth if your mom asks where you’ve been all night!_